A sippy cup is in most cases a necessity, and finding the best sippy cups that aren’t plastic is in fact, imperative.

 The cups also come with straw cleaners to help keep the insides of the straw clean.
 Nobody wants flavors to mix, let alone your babies.

 Jumpinjars! cups come with a lifetime guarantee, allowing for easy replacement should a product come as defective.

 Every part of it is safe for microwave and freezer use unlike some others where only certain parts are safe.

-As the title says they’re BPA lead and PVC-free
+- As the title says they’re BPA lead, phthalate and PVC-free

-Silicone straws to keep your baby’s teeth safe and to keep the straws durablle.
-A cute little bunny design that comes in a variety of colors.
+- Silicone straws to keep your baby’s teeth safe and to keep the straws durable

 Bebamour Baby Sippy Cup with Straw